Skip to content

 Most pipelines (1) onboard data from a source, (2) transform it, and (3) send it somewhere.
 This tutorial focuses on the middle piece, with transformation being the mapping to OCSF.

 We’ve addressed data onboarding by reading a log file and decomposing the unstructured Zeek TSV contents into a structured record.
 The built-in read_zeek_tsv operator made this trivial.
 But it often requires a lot more elbow grease to get there.
-Check out our extensive guide on extracting structured data from text for more details.
+Check out our extensive guide on parsing string fields for more details.
 We haven’t yet addressed the other end of the pipeline: data offboarding.
 Our examples run tenzir on the command line, relying on an implicit output operator that writes the result of the last transformation to the terminal.

 In other words, we have a sandwich structure in our pipeline.
 To make it explicit: